jdevfullstack/programming-core-concepts/README.md

 a request should be made.
 Hence, in programming you are using the memory first not the disk.
-There is the current development to combine the two but it is still on-going.
+There is the current development to combine the two but is still on-going.

 Take note, the details of memory, hard disk and CPU are quite complex but the mentioned